 - Government grants create economic leverages such as a gradual increase in tax revenues.

 The other side of the coin, so to speak, is as important to the whole picture as is any other monetary consideration.
-Some problems link to the government grants where you can work around, while others you simply cannot find a way about, especially if your work is systemically arbitrary.
+Some problems link to the government grants that you can work around, while others you simply cannot find a way about, especially if your work is systemically arbitrary.

 Disadvantages that should be taken into serious consideration are as follow: